nahusznaj/nahusznaj.github.io/index.md

 comments: false
 ---

-Since 01/2019, I've been working at Twilio in the Developer Technical Support team.

 I graduated in physics from the University of Buenos Aires, in Argentina.
-This degree in physics is similar to a combined BSc and MSc.
+This course in physics is a similar qualification to a combined BSc and MSc from the EU.

-I did a PhD in Philosophy of Science at the University of Leeds, in the UK.
+I completed a PhD in Philosophy of Science at the University of Leeds, in the UK, in January 2017.
 My thesis was on foundational issues relating to realist interpretations of quantum mechanics.

-I was a postdoc researcher at the National University of Ireland Galway.
+Then, I was a postdoc researcher at the National University of Ireland Galway, in Ireland, during 2017-2018.
+After this period, I decided to make a career change.

+I worked in Twilio in the amazing team of Technical Support.
+Now I'm working in an even more awesom organization, at ASAPP.com.

 I made this page with [minimal_mistakes](https://mmistakes.github.io/minimal-mistakes/).